eemeli/yaml-docs/source/includes/content_nodes.md

   range: ?[number, number],
       // the [start, end] range of characters of the source parsed
       // into this node (undefined for pairs or if not parsed)
+  spaceBefore: ?boolean,
+      // a blank line before this node and its commentBefore
   tag: ?string,       // a fully qualified tag, if required toJSON(): any       // a plain JS representation of this node }